 BORN OUT OF GENEROSITY

 It was the spring of 2018.
-I was living in Berkeley, slinging espresso shots in this Americana café that had just opened on the nearby Oakland border.
+I was living in Berkeley, slinging espresso shots in this Americana café that had just opened up on the nearby Oakland border.
 One day a customer approached my counter and introduced himself as Henry.

 Hey there, I'm Henry.
 I gotta say, that was a great cappuccino you made me

 Thank you.
 Glad you enjoyed it

 This is random, but I'm trying to build this mobile espresso bar thingy.

 I do film work.